sami-29/sami-29/README.md

 **`Junior Frontend Developer`**

 Hello, I'm Sami Bentaleb
-I'm a 20-year-old computer science student at the University of Badji Moukhtar Annaba, currently in my third year, on track to earn my diploma.
-I'm also a self-taught web developer with 3 years of experience, specializing in frontend development.
-However, I also have a good understanding of backend development.
+I'm a 21-year-old computer science student at the University of Badji Moukhtar Annaba, currently in my 4th year, on track to earn my masters diploma.
+I'm also a self-taught web developer with 4 years of experience, specializing in Full-stack development.
 I started my programming journey by solving problems on LeetCode and Project Euler, and then moved on to web development.
 I'm a freelancer, always looking for new opportunities to improve my skills and work on exciting projects.

 <p align="center">
 <a target="_blank" href="https://www.linkedin.com/in/sami-bentaleb/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>&nbsp;&nbsp;&nbsp;&nbsp;